axrp/axrp.github.io/_posts/2021-07-23-episode-10-ais-future-and-dangers-katja-grace.markdown

 I mean, I think people write a lot of stuff.
 It's just about sort of taking a bunch of things for granted.

 **Katja Grace:**
 Or maybe the things that were originally laying out the things that are being taken for granted, were not super careful, more evocative, which is maybe the right thing for evoking things.
-That was what was needed.
+Maybe that was what was needed.
 But yeah, I guess I'm more keen to see things laid out clearly.

 ## How to follow Katja's and AI Impacts' work <a name="following-katja-ai-impacts"></a>